 - Paddling, wild camping, coastal foraging and cookery around the remarkable coastal foodscapes of Galloway, SW Scotland.

-- Beaches, forests, salt marshes, remarkable flora, fauna and seaweeds.
+- Beaches, forests, salt marshes, incredible flora, fauna and seaweeds.

 - 3 day’s easy exploring by kayak, with shore-based foraging sessions, and 2 wild camps

 - All equipment including kayaks, paddling gear, tents, sleeping mats/bags, and dry bags is included in the price

 - Fully catered with wild ingredients we will gather along the way, plus lots that have been pre-prepared and brought along – a chance to taste the finest food SW Scotland has to offer.

 - Identification, harvesting, medicinal/bushcraft uses and wild cookery of seaweeds and coastal plants, with Scotland’s only full-time foraging instructor.

 - Instruction in safe sea kayaking from highly qualified instructors.

 - Maximum group size on this trip is 8 clients, with a minimum of 1 paddle guide to every 4 clients